Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Numerical Methods

 \section{Numerical Methods}

-While our main contributions are theoretical, optimizing the parameter values and evaluating the running times of our algorithms required some numerical analysis.
+{\textnormal{\texttt{r\_opt}}} While our main contributions are theoretical, optimizing the parameter values and evaluating the running times of our algorithms required some numerical analysis.
 In this section we overview the methods and tools used for obtaining the numerical results.
+We include a Python implementation of these methods as part of the supplementary material.